27 Jun My Hasidic Report Card versus My Son’s Public School Version

 - Social Studies

 There are no behavior grades, although I assume those are calculated into the grade.
 I know that a student gets penalized in their grade if they forget their stuff because I once got an angry call from the gym teacher about proper gym equipment.
-She made it clear to me that the risk of grade penalty is high and dire and almost life threatening.
+She made it clear to me that the risk of grade penalty is high and dire and almost life-threatening.
 Ha.
 But from my view as a parent required to sign off on the report card, all I see are grades ranging from 0-100%.

 Hasidic girls schools have two “schools” within the system: Yiddish and English (called “aynglish” by the girls).
-The Yiddish department teaches religious subjects, the English the secular subjects like math, science, history, and yes, reading comprehension.
+The Yiddish department teaches religious subjects, the English department teaches the secular subjects like math, science, history, and yes, reading comprehension.

 Before I moved to Brooklyn I threw out almost everything I had in my endless suburban garage, but I found this scan of my 2001 Yiddish report card – among a few similar scans.
 I don’t have any English report cards – although they are fairly similar.
 That picture on there is of our school, which by the way doubled as a wedding venue and was where I got married.
 (This factoid will be on the test and calculated into your GPA :).)